Countly/countly-sdk-documentation/android/current.md

   </li>
   <li>
     <strong>setDeviceId(String deviceID)</strong> - Sets the unique ID for the
     device the app is running on.
-Null means that Countly will use the OpenUDID generation method.
+Null means that Countly will use the random UUID generation method.
   </li>
   <li>
     <strong>setStarRatingSessionLimit(int starRatingLimit)</strong> - Sets the